Chronic Diseases: Research, Control, and Prevention (93.068)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Information on the submission of applications may be obtained from the Grants Management Officer, Grants Management Branch, Procurement and Grants Office.
 Centers for Disease Control and Prevention.
 Telephone: (770) 488-2700.
 The standard application forms must be used for this program as furnished by the Public Health Service and requirement by OMB Circular No. A-110 for nongovernmental applicants.
-This program is subject to the provisions of OMB Circular No. A-110 for nonprofit organization.

 Award Procedure